microsoft/Product-Recommendations/api-reference.md

 ```

 ## Get model information
-*GET /api/models*
+*GET /api/models/{modelId}*

 Returns metadata about the model, including the training status,  parameters used to
 build the model, the time of creation, statistics about the model and evaluation results.

 ## List models
 *GET /api/models*

-Will return basic properties for each of the existing models.
+Will return model information for each of the existing models.

 ## Delete a model
 *DELETE /api/models/{modelId}*